brakmic/hpx-nodejs-addon/docs/Architecture.md

 ```

 **Note:** Ensure that you call `finalizeHPX()` to gracefully shut down the HPX runtime when your application is terminating.

-For more extensive examples, including custom predicates and comparators, refer to the [Detailed Example Code](#detailed-example-code) section.

 ---